bespoken/bespoken-docs/end-to-end/faq.md

 As with Unit testing, the functional test scripts are based on our simple YAML syntax, which is very easy to understand, create and maintain.

-## **Which permissions do we ask Amazon to execute E2E testing?**
+## **What permissions are needed for End-to-end Testing?**
-When you get a token from Bespoken's Dashboard what actually happens behing scene is that we create a Virtual Device to interact with your skills.
-Virtual Device needs permissions to access your voice apps, but there is nothing to be worried about, we ask for just the necessary permissions: Alexa Voice Services and Alexa Account Connection.
-Both permissions are needed in order to run your test scripts agains your skills, as if you were talking to a real device.
-Remember, that you can remove access at any time by visiting your account at Amazon.
+When you get a token from Bespoken’s Dashboard, what actually happens behind the scenes is we create a Virtual Device to interact with your skills.
+Virtual Devices need permissions to access your voice apps.

+The specific permissions are to access Alexa Voice Services and Alexa Account Connection.
+This allows us to interact with your skills programmatically.

+Remember, you can remove access at any time by visiting your Alexa account [online](https://alexa.amazon.com/spa/index.html#settings) or via the Alexa app.

 # **How to run E2E or Regression tests**
 To get started, you need to install the Bespoken CLI, please follow next steps: